peterghu/limelightScraper/README.md

 Simple Python script to download your video catalogue from Limelight.

 ### Requirements
-Python 3+
+* Python 3.xx
-Your Limelight API credentials - you can view these on the Limelight platform settings page
+* Your Limelight API credentials - you can view these on the Limelight platform settings page

 ### Usage and Setup
 Go to 'config.ini' and set your 'organization', 'accesskey' and 'secretkey' values.
 Update the key expiry time too if needed.
-There are other settings to tweak which are pretty self-explanatory, see 'Settings' for more information.
+There are other settings are pretty self-explanatory, see 'Settings' for more information.

 You can then run the script simply as follows:

-  `python .\limelightScraper.py`
+  `python limelightScraper.py`

 ### Settings
 * `output` - Folder to download to